-- Frozen door handles: If your door handles are frozen, bump the handle with the end of your fist until the ice is broken.
+To manually clear a frozen handle, bump the handle with the end of your fist while wearing a glove until the ice is broken.

-- Frozen mirrors and windows: If your mirrors are frozen, manually open and close your mirrors to restore automatic mirror fold.
+If your mirrors are frozen, manually open and close the mirrors to restore automatic mirror fold.
 If your windows are frozen, melt ice with the Defrost feature in your Tesla app.

-- Frozen charge port: If your charge port is frozen, activate either Preconditioning (on HI) or the Defrost feature in your Tesla app.
+Address a frozen charge port by activating either Preconditioning (on HI) or the Defrost feature in the Tesla app.
 A frozen charge port will allow AC charging at lower rates with a blinking amber indicator.

-Winter tyres are recommended if you drive on snowy roads or if required by local regulations.
-Purchase winter tyres at a Tesla Service Centre.
-Find additional installation information in the ‘Winter Tyres’ section of your owner’s manual.
+Winter tires are recommended if you drive on snowy or icy roads or if required by local regulations.
+Purchase winter tires at select Tesla Service Centers.
+Find additional installation information in the ‘Winter Tires’ section of the owner’s manual.

 Windshield Washer Fluid

 Refill with fresh washer fluid rated for cold temperatures.
-De-icing agents can evaporate over time, so topping up with fresh fluid regularly can help keep your wipers ready for snow and icy conditions.
+De-icing agents can evaporate over time, so topping off with fresh fluid regularly can help keep your wipers ready for snow and ice.